mantrabrain/yatra/readme.txt

 == Installation ==

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your server (in the /wp-content/plugins/ directory).
-2. Activate the Mantra Audience plugin through the 'Plugins' menu in WordPress.
+2. Activate the Yatra plugin through the 'Plugins' menu in WordPress.

 == Yatra - Features ==